 “The first principle of recovery is empowerment of the survivor.
-He or she must be the author and arbiter of their own recovery.
-Others may offer advice, support, assistance, affection and care, but not cure.
 Many benevolent and well-intentioned attempts to assist the survivor flounder because this basic principle of empowerment is not observed.
 No intervention that takes power away from the survivor can possibly foster recovery, no matter how much it appears to be in his or her immediate best interest”.

 Judith Herman, Trauma and Recovery

-Survivor-led research and policy work to address the need for survivor’s voices in academic research, public policy and practice and to create psychoeducation materials to guide survivors in making informed choices about their own recovery.
+Survivor-led research and policy work to address the need for survivor’s voices in academic research, public policy, standards of training and practice and to create psychoeducation materials to guide survivors in making informed choices about their own recovery.

-Survivor-led training and consultancy to help organisations and professionals develop and deliver trauma-informed and survivor-sensitive services.
+Survivor-led training and consultancy to help organisations and professionals and training providers to draw on the expertise of survivors themselves and support the develop and delivery of trauma-informed and survivor-sensitive services.

-Survivor-led creative projects, self-help and peer-led initiatives to support survivors, including our bi-annual self-help gathering, our private online peer-support group and initiatives such as exploring the role of creative expression and spirituality in trauma recovery.
+Survivor-led creative projects, self-help and peer-led initiatives to support survivors, including our peer-support gatherings, our online peer-support group and initiatives such as exploring the role of creative expression and spirituality in trauma recovery.

 Our organisation, formerly known as S:VOX (Survivors Voices), is part of Reshapers Community Interest Company, a not-for-profit social enterprise.
 We have over 16 years experience of running survivor-led activities including self-help groups, residential weekends, creative expression events, researching and producing materials, sitting on advisory panels, running training for professionals and survivors and providing informal advocacy on reporting abuse (see Our History).